-Before reporting the results of our three entries in the document ranking task it should be noted that whilst both shef05lmg and SHEF05LC runs were produced using Lucene the document ranking evaluations will differ.
-Unlikely the logical form matching approach the SMS approach analyses each question to see if it can be answered before retrieving any documents.
-For those questions which could not be answered no documents were retrieved and a single dummy doc ID was returned.
+matching approach the SMS approach analyses each question to see if it can be answered before retrieving any documents, i.e. if after question analysis it is clear that the SMS approach can not answer the question then processing of the question stops.
+For such questions no documents were retrieved and a single dummy doc ID was returned4.
 This lowers the document ranking score for shef05lmg without affect the ability to answer the questions, i.e. the difference in document ranking scores has no affect on later processing.

-The full results for our three document ranking runs can be seen in Table 2.
+The full results5 for our three document ranking runs can be seen in Table 2.

-Interestingly Table 2 shows that precision and recall are not useful for comparing document retrieval runs for QA as the coverage results (where coverage is the percentage of questions for which at least one answer bearing document was retrieved [Roberts and Gaizauskas, 2004]) show that SHEF05LC is capable of answering more questions than SHEF05MC (41 compared to 40) yet has lower precision and recall.
+Interestingly Table 2 shows that precision and recall are not useful for comparing document retrieval runs for QA as the coverage results (where coverage at rank n is the percentage of questions for which at least one answer bearing document is contained within the top n documents retrieved [Roberts and Gaizauskas, 2004]) show that SHEF05LC is capable of answering more questions than SHEF05MC (41 compared to 40) yet has lower precision and recall.
 This leads us to stress the importance of choosing the correct evaluation metric and to suggest that coverage (and answer redundancy) be more widely adopted.